renacin/IntervalHouse_DataAnalytics/README.md

         - What will a K-Means or other Cluster Analysis reveal?

-2. _Do Interval House Clients face issues accessing Interval House, or other social aid?_
+2. _Do clients face issues accessing Interval House, or other social aid?_
+    + Which clients, or more generally which areas are the least serviced in terms of similar aid?
     + What services does Interval House provide that would benefit from an analysis of accessibility?
-    + Does interval house reach help clients access other resources?
+    + Does Interval House help clients access other resources?
         - What kinds?
 If so where are they located?
         - Does Interval House provide bridge services to help clients connect to other aid groups?